scikit-hep/pyhepmc/README.md

 pip install --user virtualenv # only needed if you don't have virtualenv already virtualenv py37 -p python3.7 # set up a virtualenv for Python3.7 (or use another Python version)
 ```
-Activate the virtualenv and install the requirements.
+Activate the virtualenv and install the required packages for development:
 ```
 . py37/bin/activate
-pip install -r requirements.txt # install the dependencies for developers
+pip install -r requirements.txt
 ```
-Now build the package in developer mode.
+Now build the package in develop mode.
 ```
 python setup.py develop
 ```
-This should work, pyhepmc-ng is continously tested on recent versions of gcc, clang and msvc.
-If it doesn't, please submit an issue with the build log and your compiler version.
+This should work since pyhepmc-ng is continously tested on recent versions of gcc, clang and msvc.
+If it does not, please submit an issue with the build log and your compiler version.
 Finally, run the unit tests from the project folder.
 ```
 pytest tests
 ```